mabujo/googleCard-Wordpress/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 0.4.5 =
+* This plugin stopped being able to fetch the profile image and circle count when Google changed elements of Google+ profiles.
+This update fixes the problem.

 = 0.4 =
 googleCards no longer requires a cache file to work and should be much more reliable in fetching your data from google+.
 If you were having problems before please upgrade and try this new version.